gakalmar/Notes/JSON.md

                     readAndParseJSON();

+- **Blocking / Non-blocking**:
+    - desribe code behaviour with asynchronuous operations (only async?)
+    - **non-blocking**: It doesn't wait for an operation to complete before continuing with the rest of the program (the operation is ran in the background).
+While waiting for the operation to complete, the program can run other operations in the meantime, and proceed with it after it's done.
+    - **blocking**: It waits for the operation to complete before continuing with the rest of the program.
+Program might become unresponsive while waiting.

 - **Keywords:**
     - `import`: bring modules, functions, objects or values from other JS files into the current file (examples import the "fs" (file system) module)
     - `error`: refers to a problem/issue occurring during the reading process (eg. inaccessible, not found, no permission to read, etc.)